BMugesh/campus-life/README.md

 # 🎓 CampusLink - Empowering Every Corner of Campus Life

-**CampusLink** is a full-stack MERN web application built to centralize essential student utilities into a single, responsive platform.
+**CampusLink** is a full-stack web application built to centralize essential student utilities into a single, responsive platform.
 From announcements to peer learning, it bridges the communication gap between students and administration while promoting collaboration within the campus community.

 ---

 ## 🛠️ Tech Stack

 **Frontend:** React.js
-**Backend:** Node.js, Express.js
+**Backend:** FireBase
-**Database:** MongoDB
+**Database:** FireBase
-**Authentication:** JSON Web Tokens (JWT)
+**Authentication:** FireBase
-**Hosting:** Render (Frontend + Backend)
+**Hosting:** Vercel (Frontend) and FireBase (Backend)

 ---